 Elections Canada provides teachers from all provinces and territories with learning resources, interactive tools, professional development opportunities and student-friendly information about elections in Canada.

 We have worked with educators for more than 20 years with an aim to prepare and engage future voters to participate in electoral democracy.

-To develop our new educational resources, Elections Canada worked in collaboration with educators across Canada.
+To develop our educational resources, Elections Canada worked in collaboration with educators across Canada.
 We undertook extensive research and consultations to determine and respond to teachers’ needs.
-What we learned helped us to establish a framework for our new materials:
+What we learned helped us to establish a framework for our materials:

 - Pedagogically sound resources that are inquiry based, cross-curricular, and student centered

 - Quality content that is non-partisan, accurate, bilingual and accessible to various literacy levels

 - Adaptable materials that are available in both digital and print formats, as well as being engaging, short and easy to use

 We worked with expert teachers to take those concepts into reality, seeking feedback from educators in every province and territory along the way, through a national advisory committee.
 Finally, we pilot tested the resources in real classrooms across Canada.
 We continue to work with educators as we look to expand our program offering in the years to come.